nikosfanou/nikosfanou/README.md

 ![meme](https://media.giphy.com/media/jmYJF3hGctoOI/giphy.gif)

 <!--- 🔭 Interested in Security and information assurance ...-->
-- 🌱 I’m currently on the third year of my undergraduate degree at Computer Science Department, University of Crete
+- 🌱 I’m currently on the fourth year of my undergraduate degree at Computer Science Department, University of Crete
 - 🏖️ Living in Heraklion, Crete
 - ⚽ In love with sports
 - 📫 How to reach me:\